Using Notion Progress Bars to Visually Track Task, Project, or Goal Completion

 Check out Notion's new template marketplace and find the perfect template for your needs!

-Progress bars are particularly useful for managing tasks as they allow you to track the completion status of individual tasks within a larger project.
-Here's how you can utilize Progress bars for effective Task management in Notion:
+Progress bars are particularly useful for managing tasks because they help you track the completion status of individual tasks within a larger project.
+Here's how you can utilize progress bars for effective task management in Notion:

 1. Create a task database: